-Originally they were blessed in church and distributed in thanksgiving after plagues, and today are still annually blessed in Aix’s church of St-Jean-de-Malte.
+Originally they were blessed in church and distributed in thanksgiving after plagues, and today they are still annually blessed in Aix’s church of St-Jean-de-Malte.

 Food historians believe they may have originated as marzipan sweets in medieval Venice, and when Venice occupied Crete they became known as kalitsounas, hence ‘calissons’.
 Others believe the name comes from little calice (Communion chalice) because of their religious association.

-There’s a new kind on the block as well called Califleurs à la Rose et à la Violette: rose and violet-scented calissons made with crystalized flowers by Confiserie Florian in the Gorges du Loup.
+There’s a new kind on the block as well, called Califleurs à la Rose et à la Violette: rose and violet-scented calissons made with crystalized flowers by Confiserie Florian in the Gorges du Loup.

 Calissons have been IGP since 2002 and are one of the famous Thirteen Desserts served at Christmas in Provence.